infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ### Exports
-- each JSX file should have a single exported component
+- each React file should have a single exported component

 ``` javascript
 export default class ComponentName extends Component {